Home Business & Other LaTeX Cookbook - Second Edition

 \end{document}

-11. Compile, and take a look at the slides we have produced:
+11. Compile and have a look at the produced slides:

 How it works...

 We loaded the beamer class and chose the theme with the name Warsaw.
-You can easily replace it with another theme's name, compile it, and cycle through the themes until you find the best one for your occasion.
-By default, the following themes are installed:
+You could easily replace it with another theme’s name, compile, and cycle through the themes until you find the best for your occasion.
+Pre-installed themes are as follows:

 • AnnArbor